Concept

 It is also planned to discuss the role of innovative technologies and new economic models in achieving climate goals at the meeting.
 Participants will look at examples of successful implementation of green technologies and sustainable business practices, and discuss ways to encourage environmentally responsible behavior both in the business environment and among the public.

-Expected results:
+Expected outcomes:

 Organizers of the Forum